Serfoji I: The Marava War of Succession

 A war of succession broke out in the Marava kingdom in the year 1720.
 Vijaya Raghunatha, the adopted son of Raja Kilavan had died and a war of succession broke out between two other sons of Kilavan namely Bhavani Shankar and Tanda Teva.
 Serfoji I supported the cause of Bhavani Shankar and placed him on the throne.
 But Bhavani Shankar did not fulfill his promise to cede all lands north of the Pambar River to Thanjavur.
 Thanjavur switched sides and began to support another pretender.
 The Marava army suffered a crushing defeat at the hands of Serfoji I. Bhavani Shankar was deposed and the country conquered by Serfoji I. The country was split up into three parts: one part was annexed by Thanjavur while the Zamindaris of Sivaganga and Ramnad were created out of the other two.

+Nizam's invasion

+In 1725, Nizam forces under Iwaz Khan besieged Trichinopoly from Serfoji.
+The reason for the campaign was the tax collection of Maratha agents from what Nizam's considered his own influence.
+The Maratha forces of 50,000 men under Fateh Singh Bhonsle were sent by Shahu I to support Serfoji.
+The Marathas suffered heavy losses and were forced to retreat.
+Two years later, in 1727, Fateh Singh Bhonsle once again marched into Karnataka but was unable to stop the Nizam's armies from ousting the Maratha collectors.
+The Nizam further decided to pacify the Maratha taxation rights in his own domains by attacking Pune which was met with response from Peshwa Bajirao I. The Nizam was ultimately defeated by Bajirao at the Battle of Palkhed in 1728 and was forced to sign the Treaty of Mungi-Shevgaon.
+The treaty essentially reduced the Nizams to tributary status of Marathas.